NerdHamel/kubernetes/README.md

 ### Config map
 ---
 COGNIGY.AI uses K8s' concept of config-maps for its full configuration.
 The directory ``core/config-maps`` contains all config-maps which you can edit and modify to your needs.

+You will definitely need to modifye the BASE_URL entries to match the URLS you use in your application (e.g. ui.company.com).

 After you are done with your modifications, deploy those within your K8s cluster:
 ```